amateurprogrammeur/sprinters/README.md

     ***NL & HL***

     2. Asks if Prims needs to be applied, (y)es or (n)o.
-Continues at v.
+Continues at iv.

     ***AD***